What to Buy for Getting Into Skateboarding as a Teen

 What size skateboard deck should a teen beginner buy?

-Should a beginner buy a complete skateboard or build one from parts?
+Should a teen beginner buy a complete skateboard or build a custom setup?

 Want a cart customized to your exact needs?